 A working strategy connects research to publishing.
 Here is a practical sequence.

-1. Audit what you already rank for using Google Search Console.
-Look for queries where you sit in positions 5 to 20.
+- Audit what you already rank for using Google Search Console.
+Look for queries where you sit partway down the results.
 These are your fastest wins.

-2. Define three to five core topics that match your business.
-For a Shopify store selling running shoes, these might be shoe types, training advice, gear comparisons, and buying guides.
+- Define a small set of core topics that match your business.
+For a Shopify store selling kitchenware, these might be cookware types, cooking technique advice, gear comparisons, and buying guides.

-3. Build clusters under each topic.
-Each cluster has one pillar keyword and ten to twenty supporting keywords.
+- Build clusters under each topic.
+Each cluster has one pillar keyword and a set of supporting keywords.

-4. Prioritize by impact.
-Score each cluster on volume, difficulty, and revenue potential.
-Start with clusters where you can realistically rank within six months.
+- Prioritize by impact.
+Score each cluster on volume, difficulty, and relevance.
+Start with clusters where you can realistically rank within a few months.

-6. Track impressions, clicks, and average position monthly.
-Update underperforming articles every quarter.
+- Track impressions, clicks, and average position regularly.
+Update underperforming articles each quarter.

 Common mistakes to avoid